This is the twenty-second chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 All of my experiences are mine to share.
 I have full custody of every memory, even if — especially if — the people in them didn’t behave in the best way.
 No one likes to read about healthy, high-functioning people, okay?
 A writer’s job is to collect stories, and if one happens to provide one while hanging out, they shouldn’t be surprised when it turns up in print.

-Marnie understood this very well.
-She’d built her entire career telling anecdotes about guys she’d come into contact with, on their shitty pickup lines and embarrassing tics in bed.
-Her book had caused a small uproar when it came out; critics and friends alike branded her overshare-y, exploitative, a succubus in a crop top and denim cutoffs.
+Marnie understood this well.
+She’d built her entire career telling anecdotes about the femmes she’d come into contact with, on their shitty pickup lines and embarrassing tics in bed.
+Her book had caused a small uproar when it came out.
+Critics and friends alike branded her overshare-y, exploitative, a succubus in a romper and dirty white Air Force Ones.

-“Not that this bothered me,” she drawled as she laid out on the deck of the Summer Wine, shrugging the white button-down off her shoulders.
+“Not that this bothered me,” she drawled as she laid out on the deck of the Summer Wine.
 “I figured, if they were getting all triggered like that, I had to be onto something good.
 So I kept writing, and now I’ve almost got enough material for a second book.”

 “Damn.”
 I leaned against the railing, trying to appear nonchalant.
 In reality, I felt like I was on the verge of passing out.
 My tongue lay bloated and useless in my mouth; my throat was going to close up at any second.
 Marnie was so confident, so self-assured, that she made me acutely aware that my entire reputation was an act.
 “Care to tell me anything juicy?”

 I blushed as I said the word juicy.
 Fortunately, she didn’t seem to notice.
 “It depends on what you consider to be scandalous,” she said.
 “Things in general are wilder now because a lot more people know who I am, and they kinda know what they’re in for when they get together with me.
-Like, there was this one guy who wanted me to come over and lock him out of his hotel room while he was completely naked, just so he’d be forced to go to the front desk and pass by tons of people on his way there.
-He got a kick out of it.
-He said it would make a good story.”
+Like, there was this one girl who wanted me to come over and lock her out of her hotel room while she was completely naked, just so she’d be forced to go to the front desk and pass by tons of people on his way there.
+She got a kick out of it.
+Said it would make a good story.”

 Holy shit.
 “Did you do it?”
 I asked, keeping my voice even.